niksirbi/pcarpet/README.md

 ### b.
 Anaconda
 If you are having issues with resolving package dependencies, you can create a virtual environment using [Anaconda](https://www.anaconda.com/products/individual):

-1. Install an Anaconda distribution of python, choosing python 3.x and your operating system.
+1. Install an Anaconda distribution of python 3, choosing your operating system.
 2. Download the `environment.yml` file from this repository.
 You can clone the repository or copy-paste the file contents into a text document on your local computer.
 3. Open a terminal/anaconda prompt with conda for python 3 in the path.
 4. Navigate to the directory where the `environment.yml` is stored and run `conda env create -f environment.yml`
 5. Activate the environment with `conda activate pcarpet-env` (Note: you will always have to activate `pcarpet-env` before using `pcarpet`)

 ## Usage
 Running `pcarpet` only requires 3 arguments (paths):